timgates42/namedlist/README.txt

 * namedlist supports per-field default values.

-* namedlist supports an optional default value, to be used by all fields do not have an explicit default value.
+* namedlist supports an optional default value, to be used by all fields that do not have an explicit default value.

 Typical usage
 =============